willykc/templ/README.md

 ### Custom template functions

-To add custom template functions, define a static class named `TemplFunctions` under the namespace `Willykc.Templ.Editor`.
+To add custom template functions, define a static class and apply `[TemplFunctions]` attribute to it.
 Every static method declared in this class will be exposed to Scriban when rendering templates.

 Templ includes by default a number of [custom template functions](Editor/TemplFunctions.cs).
 Templ will log an error when custom template function names collide, and will not render any template until custom template function name duplicates are removed.